gallargit/Sql2SqlCloner/README.md

 Many tests were doing using Microsoft's sample Adventure Works database, which can be downloaded here: https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorks2019.bak

-In the `app.config` file some objects are included to demonstrate how to parametrize the application
+In the `app.config` file some parameters are included to demonstrate how to parametrize the application

 # To be done
 * Ability to decrypt encrypted objects using DAC connection